Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/.docs/02-workflow/00-index.md

 We describe the input data required in order to run this workflow in detail, describing the requested dataset formats, optimizations and metadata supported and requested.

 ## Methodology
-Each step in teh workflow is discussed in detail, with a summary of each command performed and an explanation for each argument passed to the underlying software.
+Each step in the workflow is discussed in detail, with a summary of each command performed and an explanation for each argument passed to the underlying software.